 WHAT IS NEIC?

-NeIC's activities work to improve e-infrastructure and enable better research in the Nordic-Baltic region.
-We facilitate this work by funding and managing development projects and other activities that focus on developing solutions and platforms in several fields of science, such as sensitive data and climate research.
-Funding of NeIC’s activities is provided through national funding agencies, NordForsk and participating project partners.
+NeIC works to improve e-infrastructure and enable better research in the Nordic-Baltic region.
+We facilitate this work by funding and managing development projects and other activities that focus on developing solutions and platforms in several fields of science.
+Funding for these activities is provided through national funding agencies and participating project partners.

-NeIC is hosted by NordForsk, which provides for and facilitates Nordic cooperation on research and research infrastructure across the Nordic region.
+NeIC is hosted by CSC, which provides for and facilitates Nordic cooperation on research and research infrastructure across the Nordic region.
 NeIC was established in the key area of e-infrastructure in 2012, and its sustainability was consolidated through a Memorandum of Understanding between the five national research councils and NordForsk.
-NeIC has two major roles.
-The first role is to assume operational responsibility for the Nordic distributed Tier-1 facility that is part of the Worldwide LHC Computing Grid (WLCG) that provides computing and storage for CERN and is used by high energy physicists worldwide.
-The second is to jointly or collaboratively explore, evaluate, develop and deploy innovative infrastructure services in response to the strategic priorities in the area of e-infrastructure and the needs of the national e-infrastructure providers, their users and selected ESFRI projects of joint Nordic interest.
-NeIC e-infrastructure projects are collaborations on the building blocks for the future capabilities and NeIC is NordForsk’s main tool to implement the Nordic eScience Action Plan 2.0.
+The primary role of NeIC today is to jointly or collaboratively explore, evaluate, develop and deploy innovative infrastructure services in response to the strategic priorities in the area of e-infrastructure and the needs of the national e-infrastructure providers, their users and selected ESFRI projects of joint Nordic interest.

 As a result of NeIC's activities, Nordic researchers have more open avenues for resources, advanced support, collaborations and scientific advancement.
 Some of the specific benefits for researchers include access to a common Nordic support center and common tools for data sharing and analysis for biodiversity researchers, sharing mechanisms for high-performance computing resources, workshops for researchers to improve scientific software development, maximizing national investments in EISCAT_3D, stimulating collaboration on earth system modelling, boosting Nordic natural language processing research, offering national hardware resources to the world-wide high-energy physics community that reciprocates access for national researchers, and stimulating the development of leading-edge secure national e-infrastructure for biomedical data through Nordic collaboration.